GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-5.md

-- Definition: When two artifacts (with either a distinct group or distinct artifact id) "overlap classes," that means that there is at least one full-qualified class name provided by both of the artifacts.
+- Definition: When two artifacts (with either a distinct group or distinct artifact id) "overlap classes," that means that there is at least one fully qualified class name provided by both of the artifacts.
 - This most commonly happens when a library has published the same classes in multiple artifacts having different names.
 Always use the primary variant.
 - Example 1: Guava's main artifact is `guava`, but from versions 13.0 to 17.0,